-Ensure the plan is shared with parents and a record kept in the child's folder.
+Ensure the plan is shared with parents/carers and a record kept in the child's folder.

-My Support Plans:
+My Support Plans

-This is the form used by the Local Education Authority and should be used if you feel the child has significant needs and at some point in the future you may be requesting:
+This is the form used by the local education authority and should be used if you feel the child has significant needs and at some point in the future you may be requesting:

-- Early Years Inclusion Funding.
+- Early Years Inclusion Funding

-- SAS referral.
+- SAS referral

-- EHCP assessment.
+- EHCP assessment

-The Plan needs to be shared with, and signed by, parents.
-This plan needs to be reviewed either every half term or every term dependent on child's needs and the setting's capacity.
+The plan needs to be shared with, and signed by, parents/carers.
+This plan needs to be reviewed either every half term or every term dependent on the child's needs and the setting's capacity.
+The plans and the reviews need to be kept in the child's folder.

-Addition to SEND Register and referral to outside agencies
+Addition to SEND register and referral to outside agencies

 As soon as a setting is delivering significant extra interventions to meet a child's SEND needs, the child should be included on the settings SEND register.
-The law says that a parent needs to be told and give permission if their child is to be placed on the SEND register, and this should be done formally.
-Appendix has a sample letter to tell parents, but good practice would suggest this letter is only part of the process, the parents should first be told in a face to face meeting.
+The law says that a parent/carer needs to be told and give their permission if the child is to be placed on the SEND register, and this should be done formally.
+Good practice would suggest this letter is only part of the process, the parents should first be told in a face to face meeting.
+Again this letter and a record of the meeting needs to be kept in the child's folder.

-What to do if parents are concerned but you don't have concerns in setting
+What to do if parents/carers are concerned but you don't have concerns in setting

-Sometimes parents will approach a setting as they are worried their child may have Autism.
-The best approach to this is to use the parent meeting form Appendix to record the parents' concerns, then complete some targeted observations and look at the child's levels of progress.
-If the evidence suggests that there are concerns in setting, then you can follow the process outlined above i.e. a play plan or My Support Plan.
+Sometimes parents/carers will approach a setting as they are worried their child may have autism.
+The best approach to this is to use a parent/carer meeting form to record the parents'/carers' concerns, then complete some targeted observations and look at the child's levels of progress.
+If the evidence suggests that there are concerns in setting, then you can follow the process outlined above i.e. a play plan or my support plan.

-If this process shows that there are no concerns in the setting, then it is best to call a meeting with the parents, share the evidence and explain that at this point there is no evidence of Autism in setting.
+If this process shows that there are no concerns in the setting however, then it is best to call a meeting with the parents/carers, share the evidence and explain that at this point there is no evidence of autism in setting.
 Explain that you are unable to make any referrals without the evidence, but that you will continue to monitor their child.
-During this meeting explore if there could be other explanations for the parents' concerns and signpost them to support, for example the Understanding your child's behaviour course, Speech and Language Therapy etc.
+During this meeting, explore if there could be other explanations for the parents'/carers' concerns and signpost them to support, for example the understanding your child's behaviour course, speech and language therapy etc.